nirv-ai/docs/consul/README.md

 ################# create root token and setup your cli
-## copy and execute the cmd thats output
+## copy and execute the cmd thats output then create a root token
-## ignore errors as we havent set the token yet
+## this is a manual step: you have to copy paste the output
 script.consul.sh get cli-env
 script.consul.sh create root-token # >>> docker log: bootstrap complete

+## re-execute the cmd output by cli-env
-## copy and execute the cmd thats output
+## this is a manual step: you have to copy paste the output
-## the errors should be gone and the consul server should be logged
+## the consul server(s) should be the only member on the team
 script.consul.sh get cli-env
+# re-enable debug
 ```

 #### use root token to create initial service mesh config